nathan-hess/.github/SECURITY.md

 ## Reporting a Vulnerability

-**_Do NOT report security-related vulnerabilities by submitting a GitHub issue, pull request, or discussion._**  These forms of communication are visible publicly, so posting details of security-related concerns in this way poses a risk to other users.
+:warning: **_Do NOT report security-related vulnerabilities by submitting a GitHub issue, pull request, or discussion._**  These forms of communication are visible publicly, so posting details of security-related concerns in this way poses a risk to other users.

-If you identify a potential security risk in any repository owned by @nathan-hess, please report it through the [Confidential Issue Reporting Form](https://forms.gle/nfhSWydqweesh4iq7).
+If you identify a potential security risk in any repository owned by [@nathan-hess](https://github.com/nathan-hess), please report it through the [Confidential Issue Reporting Form](https://forms.gle/nfhSWydqweesh4iq7).
 This will allow repository maintainers to decide whether a patch needs to be implemented before disclosing the vulnerability publicly.